 What is Domestic Violence?

 Domestic violence doesn’t look the same in every relationship because every relationship is different.
-It can happen to couples who are married, living together or who are dating.
+It can happen to couples who are married, living together, or who are dating.
 But one thing most abusive relationships have in common is that the abusive partner does many different kinds of things to have more power and control over their partners.
-Domestic abuse is the use or the threat of physical, sexual, or verbal behavior to coerce a partner to do something in order to maintain power and control in a relationship.
+Domestic violence is the willful intimidation, physical assault, battery, sexual assault, and/or other abusive behavior as part of a systematic pattern of power and control perpetrated by one intimate partner against another.

 Domestic abuse is not caused by mental illness, anger management problems, or drug or alcohol abuse.
 However, these factors can contribute to the escalation of abuse.